zhousamuel/IvyMaxHackathon/README.md

 # IvyMaxHackathon
 Typing Game
-1st Edit (Sam) - Login Form
-#objective: create a website with a typing game integrated into it
+#objective: create a website with a typing game integrated into it.